-All too often the conversation about how to protect bales in a straw bale wall is held without any mention of how to protect those bales prior to their installation.
+All too often the conversation about protecting your bales before construction is held without any mention of how to protect those bales prior to their installation.
 So, how do you protect the bales once they arrive on site and before you install them?
 For some reason, most likely Murphy’s Law, it will rain once the bales have been delivered, even if you are building in the middle of the desert!
 I consider a fresh stack of dry bales to be a rain magnet.

 The first thing to consider is timing.
 Do not have the bales on site before you are ready for them.
 There is no point in storing them on the job site while you are still framing or preparing for bales.
 They take up space and are more likely to be damaged the longer they “hang around.”
 Deliver the bales the same week you plan to start baling.

 Place them on pallets in strategic locations.
 When they are delivered, immediately distribute them around the site so that you will not have to carry them around the house just to install them.
 It is a little extra work in the moment but will ultimately speed up the construction of your project.